CMSgov/ab2d-pdp-documentation/docs/proddocs.md

 Remember that these IP addresses must be public and static.
 Please email the AB2D team if any changes are needed and we will provide you with the proper form.

 #### Verifying Your IP Address
+To check your IP:
 1. If you have a browser, open it on the machine you are connecting from, and go to this website [http://checkip.amazonaws.com/](http://checkip.amazonaws.com/).
 Remember your IP should be public and static.
 Your Organization should have provided no more than 8 IPs to be whitelisted.
 Should you need to change these, please email us and we will provide you with a form to do so.
-1. If you do not have access to a browser on the connecting machine, query from the command line of the machine you are running on
+2. If you do not have access to a browser on the connecting machine, query from the command line of the machine you are running on
     1. On Linux/Mac open a terminal and run the following command: “curl -X GET checkip.amazonaws.com”
-    1. On Windows open a Powershell terminal and run the following command “Invoke-RestMethod -Method GET checkip.amazonaws.com”
+    2. On Windows open a Powershell terminal and run the following command “Invoke-RestMethod -Method GET checkip.amazonaws.com”

 #### Verify AB2D Production Connectivity
 Check that the machine performing the export belongs to the provided  IPs .